AnthonySteele/MvcRouteTester/README.md

 ## Where can I get it?

-You can get the source from here on GitHub, or get the binaries [for ASP MVC 4.0](http://www.nuget.org/packages/MvcRouteTester/) or [for ASP MVC 5.0](http://www.nuget.org/packages/MvcRouteTester.MVC5/) from nuget.org.
+You can get the binaries [for ASP MVC 5.1](http://www.nuget.org/packages/MvcRouteTester.Mvc5.1/) or [for ASP MVC 5.0](http://www.nuget.org/packages/MvcRouteTester.MVC5/) or  [for ASP MVC 4.0](http://www.nuget.org/packages/MvcRouteTester/) from [NuGet.org](http://www.nuget.org/).

+You can get or fork the source here on GitHub.
+The master branch is used for ASP MVC 5.1 as this is the latest version, and there are branches [for MVC 5.0](https://github.com/AnthonySteele/MvcRouteTester/tree/MVC5) and [for MVC 4](https://github.com/AnthonySteele/MvcRouteTester/tree/MVC4).

 ## Other pages